pndhuy150902/SummarizationVietnamese/README.md

 * Pytorch: 2.2.1+cu121
 * Deepspeed: Stage 2 + Accelerate
 # Dataset
-I use dataset about Vietnamese News (VNDS), Crawled Vietnamese News (Crawled with Selenium), Vietnamese WikiHow, ViMs, VLSP 2022, Viet News Summarization (Huggingface).
-And I get 73,517 samples to train and 8,424 to test my model, which my training data includes 57,229 samples don't have title and 16,288 samples have title.
+I use dataset about Crawled Vietnamese News (Crawled with Selenium), Vietnamese News (VNDS), Vietnamese News Corpus (Binhvq News), ViMs, VLSP 2022.
+And I get 100,043 samples to train and 10,243 to test my model, which my training data includes 73,408 samples don't have title and 26,635 samples have title.
 I use title to train for adding information to context which I want to summary.
-And especially I only train with tile in ViMs dataset and I test it with no tile but ROUGE score still not low.
+And especially I only train with tile in ViMs dataset and I test it with no tile but ROUGE score still high.
 |                          |Train     |Test      |Total     |
 |:------------------------:|:--------:|:--------:|:--------:|
 |Crawled Vietnamese News   |18,075    |2,009     |20,084    |